ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/weapons.md

      This visual effect is a little poof of smoke that happens briefly when played.

      1. By default, the **color of the smoke** is white.
-If you'd like to make this look like a blood splatter, or a poff of dust, try changing the color property to whatever you'd like.
+If you'd like to make this look like a blood splatter, or a poof of dust, try changing the color property to whatever you'd like.

          ![Impact Settings](../../img/EditorManual/Weapons/smokeSettings.png "For the poof!"){: .center}